Experience-Monks/devtool/README.md

 The `--no-browser-globals` or `--no-bg` flag makes required modules behave a little more like Node, in that `window`, `navigator` and `document` will be undefined.
 The console and REPL will still have these globals defined.

+#### Advanced Configuration

-You can also specify advanced Electron/Node options in a `rc` configuration file.
+You can also specify advanced Electron/Node options in a `rc` configuration file, such as DevTools themes and V8 flags.
+See [rc configuration](./docs/rc-config.md) for more details.

 ## Use Cases